yadunandankushwaha/Laravel-5.4-complete-project-with-administrator-panel-and-front-panel/README.md

 2)	(once clonning done go to project folder and run) *composer update*

-3)	Create and Change Database name from .env file (if .env file is not there please)
+3)	Create and Change Database name from .env file from root folder (if .env file is not there please create .env file)

 4)	Run the command to get database tables:  *php artisan migrate*